Certificate Programs

 Equine therapeutics certificate

 The University of Delaware is proud to offer an Equine Therapeutics Certificate.
-As a Higher Ed Member of PATH Intl and in partnership with Carousel Park & Equestrian Center, a PATH Intl.
-Premier Accredited Center, UD's Equine Therapeutics Certificate provides students with the education and experience to become Certified Therapeutic Riding Instructors (CTRI) and/or Equine Specialists in Mental Health and Learning (ES).
-Upon completion of the program, students will have fulfilled all CTRI and/or ES application requirements by meeting and even exceeding job and industry standards as delineated by PATH Intl.
+UD's Equine Therapeutics Certificate provides students with the education and experience to become Certified Therapeutic Riding Instructors (CTRI) and/or Equine Specialists in Mental Health and Learning (ES).
+Upon completion of the program, students will have the tools and background to fulfill all CTRI and/or ES application requirements by meeting and even exceeding job and industry standards as delineated by PATH Intl.

 Course highlights